-The detailed calculation of the solar neutrino fluxes has been done based on the Standard Solar Model (SSM).
+The solar neutrino flux has been calculated based on the Standard Solar Model (SSM).
 The SSM describes the structure and evolution of the Sun based on a variety of inputs such as the mass, luminosity, radius, surface temperature, age, and surface elemental abundances.
-In addition, the knowledge of the absolute nuclear reaction cross sections for the relevant fusion reactions and the radiative opacities are necessary.
-John Bahcall and his collaborators continuously updated the SSM calculations over several decades [39, 40].
+In addition, the knowledge of the absolute nuclear reaction cross sections for relevant fusion reactions and radiative opacities are necessary.
+John Bahcall and his collaborators continuously updated the SSM calculations over several decades [39,40].
 Figure 14.1 shows the solar neutrino fluxes predicted by the SSM calculation in [41] and ecCNO neutrinos in [42].